Chile Mustard Pork Kabobs

 - Chile Mustard Pork Kabobs are perfect to make with those thick boneless pork chops you find at Costco.
 Cut the meat into chunks a little more than 1 inch square.

-- Mix together the mustard, soy sauce, lemon juice, olive oil, garlic powder, Green Tabasco Sauce (affiliate link), and Tony Chachere’s Creole Seasoning (affiliate link) or use another hot sauce and spice mix you have on hand to make the marinade.
+- Mix together the mustard, soy sauce, lemon juice, olive oil, Garlic Powder (affiliate link), Green Tabasco Sauce (affiliate link), and Tony Chachere’s Creole Seasoning (affiliate link) or use another hot sauce and spice mix you have on hand to make the marinade.

 - Put the pork cubes into a Ziploc bag or a plastic container with a snap-tight lid, add the marinade, and let pork marinate all day in the fridge.